 B: What about prevention?
 Are the same ingredients effective, or are there others we should know about?

 DS: Sunscreen is king when it comes to preventing wrinkles and other signs of ageing, like dark spots.
-Think about it like this: If you neglect daily sun protection, you’re basically undoing and minimising the effectiveness of any other anti-ageing treatment in your regime.
+Think about it like this: If you neglect daily sun protection, you’re basically undoing and minimizing the effectiveness of any other anti-aging treatment in your regime.

 B: What’s the best way to incorporate these into our skincare routines?

 DS: Cleanse, tone, and exfoliate, and then apply other treatments.
 They should always go in order of the lightest to the heaviest texture.
 For daytime, end with SPF.
 Other than that, it’s a matter of personal preference of what you use during the day versus night.
-A lot of people save retinol for night because they think you can’t use it during the day, but it’s perfectly fine as long as you top it off with good SPF.
+A lot of people save retinol for the night because they think you can’t use it during the day, but it’s perfectly fine as long as you top it off with good SPF.

-B: In your opinion, what does the perfect ant-ageing skincare routine look like?
+B: In your opinion, what does the perfect anti-aging skincare routine look like?

-DS: Beside the basics of a gentle cleanser, SPF, and night-time moisturiser, your anti-aging routine should include a good leave-on exfoliant to remove the built-up of dead skin cells that make wrinkles look pronounced and your complexion look duller.
-Go with an alpha hydroxy acid (AHA) if you have dry, sun-damaged skin; opt for beta hydroxy acid (BHA) if have oily or combination skin or congested pores.
-Also consider adding in a well-formulated serum, essence or booster to give skin an extra concentrated dose of anti-ageing.
+DS: Besides the basics of a gentle cleanser, SPF, and night-time moisturizer, your anti-aging routine should include a good leave-on exfoliant to remove the build-up of dead skin cells that make wrinkles look pronounced and your complexion look duller.
+Go with an alpha hydroxy acid (AHA) if you have dry, sun-damaged skin; opt for beta-hydroxy acid (BHA) if you have oily or combination skin or congested pores.
+Also consider adding in a well-formulated serum, essence or booster to give skin an extra concentrated dose of anti-aging.